intershop/intershop-pwa/README.md

 Run `ng lint` to check the application of the default tslint rules configuration. `npm run lint` will additionaly check custom tslint rules.

-For development make sure the used IDE or Editor follows the [EditorConfig](http://editorconfig.org/) configuration of the project to help maintain consistent coding styles (see `.editorconfig`).
+For development make sure the used IDE or Editor follows the [EditorConfig](http://editorconfig.org/) configuration of the project and uses [Prettier](https://prettier.io/) to help maintain consistent coding styles (see `.editorconfig` and `.prettierrc.json`).

-Use `npm run format` or `gradlew tsformat` to run a typescript-formatter on all you .ts files.
+Use `npm run format` or `gradlew format` to run Prettier to apply a consistent code style to the source code.

 ## Pre-Commit Check

-`ng check` is a combination task of `lint`, `format`, `test` and `e2e` that performs some of the checks that will be performed in GitLab too.
+`npm run check` is a combination task of `lint`, `format`, `test` and `e2e` that performs some of the checks that will be performed in GitLab too.

 This task might be helpful to prevent the most common causes for red builds in GitLab.
 After a succesfull run, one needs to check for local file modifications done by `lint` or `format` that need to be added to the intended commit.

+## Code Documentation

+The project is configured to use [Compodoc](https://compodoc.github.io/website) as documentation tool.
+The output folder for the documentation is set to `\docs\compodoc`.

+To generate the code documentation run `npm run docs`.
+To generate and serve the documentation at http://localhost:8080 run `npm run docs:serve`.
+Watching the source files to force documentation rebuild and serve run `npm run docs:watch`.

 ## Code scaffolding